arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 |         P0_23         |       SCL or 3      |
 |         P0_22         |       SDA or 4      |

-Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.
-The I2C pins are also available through the onboard ESLOV connector of the Nicla Sense ME.
+Please, refer to the [board pinout section](#pinout) of the user manual to localize them on the board.
+The I2C pins are also available through the Nicla Sense ME ESLOV connector.

 To use I2C communication, include the `Wire` library at the top of your sketch.
 The `Wire` library provides functions for I2C communication: